isuftin/docker-spotweb/README.md

 	$dbsettings['pass'] = 'spotweb';

 Then start it again with the settings file mounted as a data volume.
-Make sure you use the correct path to dbsettings.inc.php:
+Make sure you use the correct path to dbsettings.inc.php as the command will not fail but you'll get some weird errors in your browser:

     docker stop docker-spotweb && docker rm docker-spotweb docker run --name=docker-spotweb -p 8080:80 -v /path/to/dbsettings.inc.php:/var/www/site/spotweb/dbsettings.inc.php -d andyverbunt/docker-spotweb